St Michael's Mount: Devonian pelites

 Originally laid down as mudstones these pelites were regionally metamorphosed and deformed (mainly folded here) by the Variscan orogeny.
-They were then affected by the intrusion of the granite, which caused further contact metamorphism, locally forming a hornfels, and mineralisation.
+They were then affected by the intrusion of the granite, which caused further contact metamorphism, locally forming a hornfels, and tin mineralisation.

 Mineralisation

 The best developed mineralisation is found within the uppermost part of the granite itself in the form of sheeted greisen veins.
-These steep W-E trending veins are thought to have formed by hydraulic fracturing when the fluid pressure at the top of the granite reached a critical level.
+These steep W-E trending veins are thought to have formed by hydraulic fracturing, when the fluid pressure at the top of the granite reached a critical level.
 The granite was fractured and the fluids altered the granite by replacing feldspars with quartz and muscovite.
 The fluids were also rich in boron, tin and tungsten, and tourmaline, wolframite and cassiterite are common in the greisen veins.
-As the area cooled the veins became open to fluids from the surrounding country rock and these deposited sulphides, e.g. chalcopyrite and stannite.
+As the area cooled, the veins became open to fluids from the surrounding country rock and these deposited sulphides, e.g. chalcopyrite and stannite.
 Greisen veins are also locally developed within the pelites.